Edna Walling: Writer-photographer

+Select publications

 Personal life

-Walling never married and called herself a ‘misfit’ or ‘odd’, and as she dressed in a masculine manner and cropped her hair short, male clients were unsure how to react to her.
-Though she had long working association with Eric Hammond and Ellis Stone, her succession of female assistants and close relationships with women including Esmé Johnston and poet Lorna Fielden and friendships with other women who lived openly in a partnership, like bookshop owner Margareta Webber with Dr Jean Littlejohn, and landscape architect Mervyn Davis (her name was Welsh) and Daphne Pearson, have led some researchers to the conclusion that she was lesbian, though Walling herself, who lived through Australia’s more conservative, homophobic cultural period, made no such admission.
+Walling never married and called herself a 'misfit' or 'odd' and, as she dressed in a masculine manner and cropped her hair short, male clients were unsure how to react to her.
+Though she had long working association with Eric Hammond and Ellis Stones, her succession of female assistants and close relationships with women including Esmé Johnston and poet Lorna Fielden and friendships with other women who lived openly in a partnership, like bookshop owner Margareta Webber with Dr Jean Littlejohn, and landscape architect Mervyn Davis (her name was Welsh) and Daphne Pearson, have led some researchers to the conclusion that she was lesbian, though Walling herself, who lived through Australia's more conservative, homophobic cultural period, made no such admission.
+She mentored the rural garden designer Kath Carr for many years.
 A design commission prompted her move to Bendles in Buderim in Queensland 1967, where she was later joined by her companion Lorna Fielden, who had been a teacher at MLC and also edited Walling's writings.
-Walling died at Nambour on August 8, 1973, and Lorna 4 years later; she and Edna are buried there side by side under two trees.
+Walling died at Nambour on 8 August 1973, and Lorna four years later; she and Edna are buried there side by side under two trees.